epgsearch - Searchtimer and replacement of the VDR program menu

 There are also the following search variables:

-%search.series% that is '1', if the search has it's 'Series recording' flag set, else '0'.
+%search.query% that will be replaced with the query of the search timer %search.series% that is '1', if the search has it's 'Series recording' flag set, else '0'.

-See also epgsearchuservars.conf(5).
+See also epgsearchuservars.conf(5)

 Due to some new features there was a change in the format.
 The format is now signed with a comment in the first line.
 The field delimiter is ':':